-A Holiday in the Maldives
+A holiday in the Maldives

 I’m a bit nervous.
-I have no idea if we even have enough money to do this.
-I’ve contacted an agent who specialises in Maldives holidays.
+I have no idea if we even have enough money to do this so I’ve contacted an agent who specialises in Maldives family holidays.
 We usually book our own travel and accommodation but the choice is overwhelming.

 “Well, I think we would like to go to one of the larger islands” I type.
 “You know, with a few restaurants.
 I don’t want to eat all 3 meals in the same restaurant for a week.
 We’d like to be able to take a walk around the island and for it to take longer than 3 minutes.
 We will be getting off a long flight with 2 unpredictable kids.
 So maybe somewhere that’s not too far from the mainland.”

-There is a long pause at the other end.
-Finally she asks if there is anything else and I say no.
+Finally, she asks if there is anything else and I say no.

-“That’s not really specific enough.”She concludes.
+“That’s not really specific enough,” she concludes.
 “How can you expect me to choose a resort out of all the ones we have here?
 Almost all of them will offer you these things.”

-I fought back the urge to write back in caps “WELL IF YOU CAN’T THEN WHAT HOPE DO THE REST OF US HAVE????”.
+I fought back the urge to write back in caps “WELL IF YOU CAN’T CHOOSE THEN WHAT HOPE DO THE REST OF US HAVE????”.
 I made my apologies for being such a difficult customer (!!!!!!!!) and left the conversation.

 You may find it interesting to know that Mr Wanderlust is actually the one who does most of our booking.
 I will quite often do a bunch of research especially if it is the sort of holiday where we are direct booking.
 But I get a bit deer-in-headlights overwhelmed sometimes.

 The amount of choice is crazy these days with resorts, hotels, bed and breakfasts and holiday rentals.
 My FOMO means I have a bit of a struggle actually pulling the trigger.
 Do we really want to go there?
 We’ve been before.
 We really want to go to this place too.
 Maybe we should go there?
 I think this house looks awesome….
 But what if I’ve missed something?
-Maybe I should just check again… Mummy Wanderlust says I have the patience of a saint dealing with the Things sometimes (she’s right) but Mr Wanderlust takes patience to a whole new level.
+Maybe I should just check again… Granny Wanderlust says I have the patience of a saint dealing with the Things sometimes (she’s right) but Mr Wanderlust takes patience with me to a whole new level.